Origin Story

 2022

-A first trip to Eindhoven (NL), a prime location because it is home to ASML and Project Elpis has technical overlaps with EUV lithography, making the local expertise and supply chain very attractive.
+First trip to Eindhoven (NL), a prime location because it is home to ASML and Project Elpis has technical overlaps with EUV lithography, making the local expertise and supply chain very attractive.
 Gert and Steve start to hang out.

 A deep dive into the world of ultrafast lasers.
 Steve learns to run the EPOCH laser simulation software.